Vapoor/stardust-music-player/README.md

 ## Author

-This application has been only developped by myself.
+This application has been only developped by myself (Vapoor)